Winery Inventory Management: How to Get Started

 Inventory

-• Inventory forecasting: Knowing what packaging materials to order and when, so you never run out of bottles, your preferred closures, or anything else you need.
+- Inventory forecasting: Know what packaging materials to order and when, so you never run out of bottles, your preferred closures, or anything else you need.

-• Inventory costs: Has the cost of working with a certain supplier gone up astronomically over time?
+- Inventory costs: Has the cost of working with a packaging supplier gone up astronomically over time?
 Are you spending too much on certain items?
 You can answer these questions when you accurately track your inventory and associated costs.

-• Better inventory data: Know what case goods are actually in stock at any given time.
-Better understand what items move quickest versus which ones sit in your storage room for months.
+- Case goods allocation: Know what case goods are actually in stock at any given time.
+Better understand what items sell best in each sales channel so you can allocate inventory accordingly.

 Production